PatAltimore/microsoft-graph-docs/api-reference/beta/api/alloweddatalocation_get.md

 # Get allowedDataLocation

-Retrieve the properties and relationships of allowed data location object.
+Retrieve the properties of an allowed data location object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).